 140.648.01 ESSENTIALS OF PROBABILITY AND STATISTICAL INFERENCE III: THEORY OF MODERN STATISTICAL METHODS

-Builds on the concepts discussed in 140.646 and 140.647 to provide the theory for modern statistical methods such as linear models, generalized linear models, random effects models, and marginal regression models.
-Also discusses the theory of causal inference.
-De-emphasizes proofs and replaces them with extended discussion of interpretation of results and simulation for illustration.
+Builds on the concepts discussed in 140.646 and 140.647 to lay out the foundation for both classical and modern theory/methods for drawing statistical inference.
+Includes classical unbiased estimation, unbiased estimating equations, likelihood and conditional likelihood inference, linear models and generalized linear models, and other extended topics.
+De-emphasizes mathematical proofs and replaces them with extended discussion of interpretation of results and examples for illustration.

 Upon successfully completing this course, students will be able to:

 Describe the theoretical basis for the current methods used in statistical analysis

 - Tuesday 3:30 - 4:50